 Landsat's Enduring Legacy: Pioneering Global Land Observations from Space

-After more than 15 years of research and writing, the Landsat Legacy Project Team is about to publish, in collaboration with the American Society for Photogrammetry and Remote Sensing (ASPRS), a seminal work on the nearly half-century of monitoring the Earth's lands with Landsat.
+After more than 15 years of research and writing, the Landsat Legacy Project Team has published, in collaboration with the American Society for Photogrammetry and Remote Sensing (ASPRS), a seminal work on the nearly half-century of monitoring the Earth's lands with Landsat.
 Born of technologies that evolved from the Second World War, Landsat not only pioneered global land monitoring but in the process drove innovation in digital imaging technologies and encouraged development of global imagery archives.
 Access to this imagery led to early breakthroughs in natural resources assessments, particularly for agriculture, forestry, and geology.
 The technical Landsat remote sensing revolution was not simple or straightforward.
 Early conflicts between civilian and defense satellite remote sensing users gave way to disagreements over whether the Landsat system should be a public service or a private enterprise.
 The failed attempts to privatize Landsat nearly led to its demise.
 Only the combined engagement of civilian and defense organizations ultimately saved this pioneer satellite land monitoring program.
 With the emergence of 21st century Earth system science research, the full value of the Landsat concept and its continuous 45-year global archive has been recognized and embraced.
 Discussion of Landsat's future continues but its heritage will not be forgotten.